 I just bought a pre-made.
 Can I have the original files in layers?

-I do not sell layered files or the original images.
+I do not sell layered files.

 Can I have just the art as a PSD file, then?
 And do the typography myself?

 Why do I need to agree to your service terms?
 Don’t I own the cover and can do whatever I want with it?

 You own the right to use the cover for its intended purpose—as a book cover.
 The stock images are copyrighted to the photographer, and my design concepts for the cover are considered a derivative work.
 You never really own the copyright in most cases.
 Respect the work artists and designers put into their craft, just as you—the author—ask and expect people to respect your copyrights.

 I have photos (or artwork) that I would like to be made into a cover.
 Can I mail you the images?

 The post office is not always reliable, and I don’t want your work lost or damaged in transit.
 I accept only high-quality, scanned images via e-mail, and a statement that you own the copyrights to the images is required.
 I have no issues with doing so.
 The cover of Sea Smoke & Mirrors by Jenifer LeClair is an example of author-provided photography.

 If you have any questions not answered here, please let me know and I’ll add it to this page!